MattIPv4/DNS-over-Discord/README.md

    - Use `npx wrangler kv:namespace create "CACHE"` to create the KV namespace, update the `id` and `preview_id` in `wrangler.toml` to match.
 5. Develop with the worker by running `npm run dev`.
 6. (Optional) Start an HTTP tunnel to your local development server by running `npm run tunnel`, using [cloudflared](https://developers.cloudflare.com/cloudflare-one/connections/connect-apps/run-tunnel/trycloudflare).

+### User-installed commands

+To test the user-installed commands functionality, you'll need to make sure your Discord application has the User Install option enabled.

+You'll then need to make sure that the `TEST_GUILD_ID` in `development.env` is commented out, as user-installed commands need to be registered globally.

+After that, start the worker as usual with `npm run dev`, install the application to your Discord user, and test the commands.

+If you no longer wish to have the commands registered globally, leave `TEST_GUILD_ID` commented and update `webpack.config.js` to pass an empty array to the `registerCommands` call, then start the worker again to remove the global commands.

 ## Deployments